BoxGroup closes on $255M across two funds to back startups at their earliest stages – TechCrunch

 Interestingly, BoxGroup’s last fund closures — which totaled $165 million — marked the first time the firm had accepted outside capital in nine years.
 Prior to that point, it had been funded with only personal capital.
 Its LPs are a mixed group of endowments, foundations and family offices.

-For BoxGroup, building authentic relationships with founders is at the root of what the firm does, says Partner Nimi Katragadda.
+For BoxGroup, building authentic relationships with founders is at the root of what the firm does, says partner Nimi Katragadda.
 That includes taking bets on founders, sometimes more than once, even if one of their companies didn’t work out.
 It means backing just ideas in some cases, and people.

 “This cannot be transactional, it has to be personal,” she said.
 “We want to go on a journey with someone for a decade as they build their business….
 We’re comfortable with what early means, including a lot of assumptions, more vision than traction, and raw product.”

 Partner Adam Rothenberg agrees, saying: “Our goal is to be the friend in the room.
-We believe in honesty, tough love, and transparency in building relationships with founders.
-We focus on the “how” more than the “what” — how a founder thinks, how they will build product, and how they think about attracting talent.”
+We believe in honesty, tough love and transparency in building relationships with founders.
+We focus on the “how” more than the “what” — how a founder thinks, how they will build product and how they think about attracting talent.”

 With offices in San Francisco and New York, the firm will likely be growing in the near future as BoxGroup is looking to add on some “first-line investors,” Tisch said.